As part of #autismawarenessweek I wanted to share some thoughts on what I like to call The A Team.

-There are many reasons why autism is assumed as having an ‘atypical’ presentation.
+There are many reasons why autism is assumed as having only one type of presentation.

-Stereotypical images and stories that plague social media of phenomenal geniuses, ususally male, that hit the headlines by doing something amazing define our conscious awareness of autism.
+Stereotypical images and stories that plague social media of phenomenal geniuses, ususally male, that hit the headlines define our social conscious on autism.

-But this does not cover every single individual on the autism spectrum or the experiences they may face in life.
+But this does not cover every single individual on the autism spectrum or the experiences and challenges they may face in life.

-Atypical behaviours like hand flapping, making no eye contact or lining up toys are just a few of the traits that may indicate a profile on the autism spectrum.
+Behaviours like hand flapping, making no eye contact or lining up toys are just a few of the traits that may indicate a profile on the autism spectrum.

 These individuals may lack an intuitive understanding of language, may be unable to grasp social hierarchies or not have the emotional regulation that is more expected of their age group.

-Autism is certainly not defined as atypical and we need to grasp this concept before we can diagnose all individuals on the spectrum.
+Autism is certainly not defined as being typical and we need to grasp this concept before we can diagnose all individuals on the spectrum.

-Many individuals are failed by the system that only diagnoses using ‘atypical’ presentations.
+Many individuals are failed by the system that only diagnose using stereotypical behaviours for autism presentations.

-Unless you have autism, or live with it in the family, may you then begin to imagine how it can impact your life.
-It affects the whole family as they must adapt living and adjust to individual needs.
+Unless you have autism, or live with it in the family, can you begin to imagine how it can impact your life.
+It affects the whole family as we must adapt living and adjust to individual needs.

 Phrases get thrown around like it’s only mild autism, or they are high-functioning.
-This actually only refers to the cognitive ability they have and intelligence does not indicate how much a person may suffer or experience trauma from being misunderstood.
+This actually only refers to the cognitive ability someone has and intelligence does not indicate how much a person may suffer or experience trauma from being misunderstood.

 When a person doesn’t answer it may not actually mean they are ignoring the speaker or choosing to not comply.
 Often, they are taking the time to process the communication or thinking about whether they can process the demand.